 Find out more about our policies concerning your privacy.

-The General Data Protection Regulation is a new EU regulation that became mandatory for all member states of the European Union at 25 May 2018.
-In Sweden the GDPR have replaced the former national law PUL, ”Personuppgiftslagen” The regulative EU law is intended for the protection of personal data and digital privacy in an attempt to modernize, harmonize and strengthen the proctection within the European Union.
+The General Data Protection Regulation is a new EU regulation that became mandatory for all member states of the European Union on 25 May 2018.
+In Sweden, the GDPR has replaced the former national law PUL, ”Personuppgiftslagen” The regulative EU law is intended for the protection of personal data and digital privacy in an attempt to modernize, harmonize and strengthen the protection within the European Union.

-Each member state of the EU has a supervisory authority that will follow up and make sure that the law is in complied.
-In Sweden this authourity is call ” Integritetskyddsmyndigheten” You can find more information about this new law and regulation and their work on their homepage Click for more info about GDPR
+Each member state of the EU has a supervisory authority that will follow up and make sure that the law is in compiled.
+In Sweden this authority is call ” Integritetskyddsmyndigheten” You can find more information about this new law and regulation and their work on their homepage Click for more info about GDPR

 There is a category of personal data called ”sensitive personal data” that the law addresses specifically that requires the existence of a designated personal data controller for the company owning the web site.
 He or she needs to pay extra attention to certain ”sensitive personal data” defined as data revealing ethnic origin, political opinions, religious or philosophical beliefs or information on health and sex life.
 The main stance is that it is forbidden to process these personal data, but there are a number of exceptions.
 In Sweden for example, an undergoing investigation is being undertaken on these tasks to see how and if any supplementary Swedish legislation is needed.
 Read more about sensitive personal data